open-cluster-management-io/community/sig-architecture/api_changes.md

 Before attempting a change to the API, you should familiarize yourself with a number of [existing API types](https://github.com/open-cluster-management/api) and with the API conventions.

 You should also consider the compatibility of the API changes.
-Open Cluster Management considers forwards and backwards compatibility of its APIs a top priority.
+Open Cluster Management considers forwards and backwards compatibility of its APIs as top priority.

 An API change is considered compatible if it: